r3dlight/keysas/documentation/user_documentation/raspberry.rst

 Enabling the Feature
 ---------------------

-To activate the authentication feature, you need to connect to the white station as a superadministrator.
+To activate the authentication feature, you need to connect to the **Keysas** station as a superadministrator.
 Please note that if you have exported your SSH public key using the "keysas-admin" application, password authentication is disabled.
 Therefore, you should connect using your private key.